Quandela/Perceval/docs/source/reference/runtime/job_group.rst

 .. warning::
    JobGroups store their job data in the persistent data directory.

-   As these files can grow quite large, you will have to explicitely erase the ones you don't want to keep.
+   As these files can grow quite large, you will have to explicitly erase the ones you don't want to keep.

    JobGroup provides the following commands: